graphql/composite-schemas-spec/spec/Section 4 -- Composition.md

 **Explanatory Text**

-This rule enforces that, for any subgraph schema, if a root subscription type is defined, it must be named `Subscription`.
+This rule enforces that, for any source schema, if a root subscription type is defined, it must be named `Subscription`.
 Defining a root subscription type with a name other than `Subscription` or using a differently named type alongside a type explicitly named `Subscription` creates inconsistencies in schema design